 Lecours, V., Miles, L.L., Devillers, R., and E.N.
 Edinger, 2013.
 Data analysis towards the multiscale characterization of cold-water coral and sponge habitats in Canadian waters.
 Technical report submitted to the Department of Fisheries and Oceans Canada, Newfoundland and Labrador region, REQ.
 No. F6160-120010, 260 p.

 Bagheri, H., and V. Lecours, 2012.
 Benthic habitat mapping using high-resolution image mosaicking.
 Sea Technology, 53(10): 15-20.

 Lecours, V., Edinger, E.N., and R. Devillers, 2012.
-Understanding modern cold-water corals habitats in Canada using multi-scale bathymetric data analysis.
-Geological Association of Canada and Mineralogical Association of Canada Joint Annual Meeting, St. John’s, NL, Canada, May 27-29th.
+Understanding modern cold-water corals habitats in Canada using multi-scale bathymetric data analysis (poster).
+Geological Association of Canada and Mineralogical Association of Canada Joint Annual Meeting, St. John’s, NL, Canada, May 27-29.

 Lecours, V., and Y.F.
 Wiersma (chairs), 2013.
 Exploring Biogeographic and Ecogeographic Questions using Remote Sensing and Geographic Information Systems, special session presented at the Canadian Association of Geographers Annual Meeting, St. John's, NL, Canada, August 11-15th.

 Honorable Mention for the 2014 Esri Canada Young Scholars Award (Runner-up and top ranked PhD student)

 The Vice-President (Research) Prize Given in Recognition of Excellence in Research and Communication Skills, 2014 Aldrich Conference